diannamega/Skills-based-career-navigator/README.md

 dependencies.
 We had to manually enter a number of dependencies that the pip freeze command missed.
 We also added a dependencies.txt file to list all the dependency versions, although we feel that is inadequate as well.
 In reading some online forums, pip freeze is not seen as a good solution to use (read: https://medium.com/@tomagee/pip-freeze-requirements-txt-considered-harmful-f0bce66cf895).

+## License Selection
+We are applying the MIT license for a collaborative, open-source environment.
+This will make the project freely available to anyone to use, modify, or distribute the code.
+This encourages contributions and ensures the software can be used in both personal and commercial projects without restrictions.